 60-30-10 rule may help you harmonize your color scheme and make a well-balanced interface design.

-The idea is simple —when you choose a new color palette, the 60% of the palette should be dedicated to the dominant color (usually, it's called neutral), secondary color (that is considered as complementary) makes up 30% of the palette, and a third color (accent) is used for the remaining 10% of the design.
+The idea is simple.
+When you choose a new color palette, 60% of the palette is dedicated to the dominant color — usually, we call it neutral.
+Secondary color, or complementary, makes up 30% of the palette, and a third color, accent one, is used for the remaining 10% of the design.

 Here is a short explanation how this rule works

 Grayscale first.
 You can lose a lot of time by applying colors too early.
 Focus on spacing and laying out elements before

 Contrast the text.
 Make it readable by contrasting with the background

 Don’t use pure gray or black.
 It is more natural to add some saturation.
 We rarely see pure gray colors in real life

 Use color generators.
 They will simplify your search for a well-balanced color palette.
 We listed the most popular for you below